Kennedy87670/DataFestAfrica2024/README.md

    python scripts/main.py
    ```

+2. **Analyze Data**:
+   Open the Jupyter notebooks under the `notebooks/` directory for analysis and modeling.

 ---

 ## 📄 File Descriptions

-- `data/`: Contains generated CSV files for students, parents, and teachers.
+- **`data/`**: Contains the generated CSV files for students, parents, teachers, and academic scores.
-- `scripts/`: Holds the scripts for data generation and feature engineering.
+- **`scripts/`**: Holds the scripts for data generation, feature engineering, and pre-processing.
-- `analysis/`: Source code for data analysis.
+- **`analysis/`**: Jupyter notebooks for exploratory data analysis, academic fraud analysis, and survey results.
-- `notebooks/`: Jupyter notebooks for modeling.
+- **`notebooks/`**: Jupyter notebooks for initial modeling and feature engineering.

 ---

 ## 📊 Results and Findings

-1. **Identified Key Factors**: Highlighted that parental engagement, teacher qualifications,test_scores, exam_scores are strong predictors of student success.
+1. **Identified Key Factors**:
+   - Parental engagement, teacher qualifications, test_scores, and exam_scores are strong predictors of student success.

-2. **Built Predictive Models**: Implemented Logistic Regression, Decision Trees, and XGBoost with an accuracy of up to 100% for the `Pass/Fail` prediction.
+2. **Built Predictive Models**:
+   - Implemented Logistic Regression, Decision Trees, and XGBoost with an accuracy of up to 100% for the `Pass/Fail` prediction.

+3. **SHAP Analysis**:
+   - Used SHAP values to interpret the contribution of features to model predictions, showing that `Study Hours`, `Teacher Experience`, and `Parental Involvement` have significant impacts.

 ---

 ## 🙏 Acknowledgments

 - **DataFestAfrica Hackathon 2024** for providing a great platform and inspiration for this project.
 - **Laurel High School** (fictional) for the problem context.
 - **All contributors** for their help in building this project.